jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 RULE 20.
 LIFELINE RATE

 Section 1.
 Guiding Principle.
-Pursuant to Section 73 of the Act, a socialized pricing mechanism called a Lifeline Rate for the Marginalized End-users shall be set by the ERC.
+As per Section 73 , a socialized pricing mechanism called a Lifeline Rate for the Marginalized End-users shall be set by the ERC.
 Section 2.
 Scope of Application.
-The provision of Lifeline Rate shall be applied to all Marginalized End-users of all Distribution Utilities pursuant to the Act.
+The provision of Lifeline Rate shall be applied to all Marginalized End-users of all DUs pursuant to the Act.
 It is the responsibility of the ERC to monitor compliance to specific guidelines it shall issue pursuant to the implementation of Lifeline Rate.
 Section 3.